-Different Types of Cloud ERP & How it will make a Difference to Your Business
+Different Types of Cloud ERP & the Impact for Your Business

 Once you understand what cloud means, the next step is to establish the different ways cloud ERPs can be deployed and how that will affect your business.
 There are four core variations of cloud ERPs: On-Premise, SaaS, Proprietary, and White Label.
 Overall they offer many of the same benefits, but distinct differences in how they are set up can have a huge impact on your business in terms of security, finances and flexibility.